kr/cubby/doc/peer-protocol.md

     reply PING

-STORE key len r nc rc dc bc bytes:

-    let n = the closest known active node to key

-    if n is us:
+PUT key len w rw bw data:

-      if key is already here and complete, reply HAVE key allocate len bytes under key in the persistent store reply RETRIEVE key 0 0
+    if key is already here and complete, reply HAVE key (already)

+    allocate len bytes under key in the persistent store store the data

-      set a retrieve timer for the peer find appropriate nodes for replication and forward the request
+    pick bw - 1 servers and forward the request

-    else:
+    reply HAVE key (ok)

+    pick w - bw - 1 servers (spanning rw - 1 racks) and forward the request

-      let s = the closest N known active nodes to key reply SERVERS s
+    find the closest N good nodes to key and send them dirent updates

-RETRIEVE key offset bitmask:
+GET key (maybe with offset and len):

-    if key is here:
+    if key's data is here:
       reply DATA
+    else if we have the dirent D:
+      let S = the least-loaded server in D else if we don't know anything:
+      let S = the closest N known active nodes to key

+    if the client supports redirects:
+      reply SERVERS S
     else:
-      let s = the closest N known active nodes to key reply SERVERS s

-SERVERS server...:

-    ...

-DATA offset bytes:

-    reset the retrieve timer for the peer store the block
-    forward it to the other nodes
-    when we are complete, and bc other nodes are complete, reply HAVE

-HAVE key:

-    ...

-TIMEOUT node-key action blob-key:

-    if action is ping:
-      ...
-    else if action is retrieve:
-      let n = node-key
-      n <- RETRIEVE blob-key (missing blocks)
+      proxy the request to one of S